STAY IN THE HIMALAYAN MOUNTAINS FOR HEALTH, PEACE, AND YOGA

-Natural Attitude as used by Alfred Schutz (1899-1959) refers to characteristics of the world as it is encountered by people living in it.
-The main properties of natural attitude are that the world is experienced as being historically organized prior to their arrival and that it is intersubjective, meaning experienced similarly by others.
+Natural Attitude as used by Alfred Schutz refers to characteristics of the world as it is encountered by people living in it.
+The main properties of natural attitude are that the world is experienced as being historically organized prior to their arrival and that its intersubjectivity, meaning experienced similarly by others.
 By natural attitude we mean that people accept the world as it is given through experience and that people address the world pragmatically.
 Natural attitude allows people to carry out their daily activities with little forethought, because they cannot reflect on every action and response they have throughout a day and still function.

-As described earlier in "Insights from Phenomenology," the natural attitude is the way human beings go about their everyday lives.
+As described earlier in Insights from Phenomenology, the natural attitude is the way human beings go about their everyday lives.
 It is the taken-for-granted approach to the world, meaning individuals do not reflect on their actions; rather they act according to their common sense preunderstandings, assumptions, or biases.